 Saturated thickness was calculated by subtracting the average alluvial thickness by recent depth to groundwater measurements recorded in 2018.
 Saturated thickness for each compartment was then multiplied by the compartments acreage and the 10% specific yield value to determine the groundwater in storage by compartment.
 Based on these calculations, the current groundwater in storage within the Jacumba Valley alluvial aquifer is estimated to be 9,005 acre-feet (Table 3-3).

 In comparison, groundwater in storage was estimated to range from 9,600 to 16,000 acre-feet by Roff and Fanzone (1994), and from 3,200 to 6,400 acre-feet by Swenson (1981).

-The Project proposes to use 112 acre-feet during construction for 1 year.
-Assuming no recharge to the aquifer, the Project alone would reduce groundwater in storage by 1.2% during construction, which is substantially less than the 50% reduction in storage criteria.
-The estimated maximum extraction from all known sources during the period of Project construction is 649.5 acre-feet.
-Total reduction of groundwater in storage from all sources during the construction period is estimated to be 7.2%.
-Assuming a Project lifetime of 40 years (1 year of construction, 38 years of O&M, and 1 year of decommissioning), the proposed Project would use 542 acre-feet of water.
-This equates to a 6% reduction in storage from Project groundwater extraction over 40 years, assuming no recharge to the aquifer.